Crito-VanaheimServers/ASA_Server_Control_Bot/README.md

 	1. If you have not done so yet you will need to download the files from github.

 	2. 	find the downloaded zip file and unzip it.
-Make sure that the files end up in a folder called, VGS_ASA_Server_Control_Bot if they do not than you will need to make this folder and put them into it.
+Make sure that the files end up in a folder called, ASA_Server_Control_Bot if they do not than you will need to make this folder and put them into it.

-		note:	file structure should be: VGS_ASA_Server_Control_Bot folder and in this folder should be node_modules folder, rcon folder, src folder, ASA_The_Island_Start.bat File ASAPic.jpg file, package.json file, package-lock.json file, and README.md file.
+		note:	file structure should be: ASA_Server_Control_Bot folder and in this folder should be node_modules folder, rcon folder, src folder, ASA_Server_Controller_Start.bat File ASAPic.jpg file, package.json file, package-lock.json file, and README.md file.

-	3. Place the VGS_ASA_Server_Control_Bot folder where ever you would like.
+	3. Place the ASA_Server_Control_Bot folder where ever you would like.

-	4. Go into VGS_ASA_Server_Control_Bot folder and find the config folder and inside the config is the default.json edit this file with a text editor.
+	4. Go into ASA_Server_Control_Bot folder and find the config folder and inside the config is the default.json edit this file with a text editor.
 In the example_config.txt you will find helpful information on how to setup the default.json File the example_config also shows a 2 server setup and if you want more servers just follow the example config adding another server.

-	5.	all lines with // in the example_config are instructions read them they will guide your with putting in correct info. in the default config file we need bot tokens for each of our bots for each server.
+	5. In the example_config are instructions read them they will guide your with putting in correct info. in the default config file we need bot tokens for each of our bots for each server.
 Go back to the bot page I said we would come back to on the discord developers portal.